z-jxy/akame/README.md

-# Akame
+# Red

-Akame is a programming lanugage I made to learn more about compilers and LLVM
+Red is a programming lanugage I made to learn more about compilers and LLVM

 There's no release for the compiler, so you will need cargo to build it.
 You can install it here: https://www.rust-lang.org/tools/install